dezh-tech/ddsr/chapar/README.md

 1. **use `compose.yml`**

-use the exist compose file in the 210Maxi directory
+use the exist compose file in the Chapar directory

 2. **Run with Compose**